 Plus, it’s not like you get a “how to be a good homeowner” book when you buy your house (although that sounds like a worthwhile read).
 So you can often feel like you have no idea what you should be doing to keep things up and running!

 We certainly are not homeowner experts, but there are tasks we try to complete at least once a year to make sure our homes are in tip-top shape.
-And while some of these tasks may take some time and money right now, these will end up saving you lots of cash and heartache in the long run.
+And while some of this home maintenance may take some time and money right now, these will end up saving you lots of cash and heartache in the long run.